sundsvallai/intric/docs/troubleshooting.md

 1. Increase available memory for Docker
 2. Review memory-intensive operations
 3. Consider memory limitations in configuration
+4. Implement appropriate memory limits in docker-compose.yml
+5. Add swap space if necessary (though not recommended for production)

 ### "Database is being accessed by other users"